-(1) Construction of the pipeline would temporarily impact more than 1,000 acres of wetlands, and permanently impact 10 acres; if authorized Enbridge would restore all temporarily-affected wetlands to pre-construction conditions and mitigate for permanent impacts
+(1) Construction of the pipeline would temporarily impact approximately 1,050 acres of wetlands, and permanently impact 9 acres; if authorized Enbridge would restore all temporarily-affected wetlands to pre-construction conditions and mitigate for permanent impacts

 (3) There is a single request to alter the Lost River Flood Control Project, a channel clearing and snagging project, located in Red Lake County, Minnesota

 USACE does not regulate the overall construction or operation of pipelines, nor does it regulate the siting of any type of pipeline/utility line or any substance being transported within a pipeline.

 The existing Enbridge Line 3 crude oil pipeline was constructed in phases between 1962 and 1968.
 It is 34 inches in diameter and 1,097 miles long, and extends from Alberta, Canada, to Superior, Wisconsin.
 It is proposed for replacement due to its age and integrity issues.
 The section of Line 3 which is the subject of this Section 10/404 application and 408 request includes the replacement of approximately 282 miles of the existing Line 3 pipeline with 330 miles of new 36-inch diameter pipeline and associated facilities from the Red River valve in North Dakota to the Minnesota/Wisconsin border.

 Project impacts to aquatic resources